The Municipal Authority of the Borough of Lewistown

 Board of Directors

-MABL is governed by a volunteer, five-member Board of Directors who are appointed to staggered five-year terms by the Lewistown Borough Council.
-The Board meets on the 3rd Wednesday of each month at 1:00 p.m. at the MABL main office.
+MABL is governed by a five-member Board of Directors who are appointed to staggered five-year terms by the Lewistown Borough Council.
+The Board meets on the 3rd Wednesday of each month.
+Committee Meeting (as needed) at 1:00 p.m. and Regular Meeting at 1:30 p.m. at the MABL main office.

 Current Board Members and their positions on the Board are:

-The Municipal Authority of the Borough of Lewistown is providing a copy of the Independent Auditor's Report completed by Baker Tilly - State College, Pennsylvania for the financial statements dated December 2016.
+The Municipal Authority of the Borough of Lewistown is providing a copy of the Independent Auditor's Report completed annually by Baker Tilly - State College, Pennsylvania and as required by the Pennsylvania Department of Community and Economic Development (DCED).

 This report is available for you to view in PDF format below.